 Course curriculum

-The Physician Leadership Program is designed to develop the next wave of thought leaders who will shape the future of Ontario’s health-care system.
+The Physician Leadership Program is designed to develop the next generation of thought leaders who will shape the future of Ontario’s health-care system.

 The program’s course curriculum was developed with the recognition that strong physician leaders drive the most effective health-care organizations and systems.
 Emerging leaders not only need dedicated time to develop new skills and tools, but time to reflect upon how to bring innovative change to their practices, communities and the broader health-care system.